jpihl/plotato/README.md

 How to Get Started
 =====
-  * sudo apt-get install python pip
+  * sudo apt-get install python pip virtualenv
   * Download and extract project
   * Go into the directory and run the following commands
   * virtualenv .